prescottprue/firebase-ci/README.md

     secure: $FIREBASE_TOKEN
 ```

-However, if you need too deploy to differenOption does not allow you to
+This lets you deploy to whatever instance you want based on your branch (and config in `.firebaserc`).

+`firebase-ci` is for more advanced implementations including only deploying functions, hosting

 ### Tests